pepopowitz/building-your-first-react-app/src/slides/13_state.md

 We might add an onClick handler

-which, when executed, calls setCount with the new value
+- when executed, calls setCount with the new value
+- fat-arrow because we pass onClick a _function_ to execute
+- if we just called setCount() directly, that would happen at render instead of click

 ---